Automation12 min read

 • Insurance and liability — equipment damage, downtime protection (varies by provider)

-Think of it this way: You're paying for robot uptime and output, not robot ownership.
+In short: you are paying for robot uptime and output, not robot ownership.

 RaaS Market Growth